voltel/knpu-lorem-ipsum-bundle/README.md

-# Happy "Lorem Ipsum" bundle from screencast
+## KnpULoremIpsumBundle - Happy "Lorem Ipsum" bundle from screencast

 This is an ed project and it's not maintained.

 This bundle adds features for generating *Lorem ipsum* like "fake text"